 Famous Public Chess Museums and Libraries

-Musée Suisse du Jeu, La Tour-de-Peilz (with the Ken Whyld Library), portrait see below
+Musée Suisse du Jeu, La Tour-de-Peilz, near Montreux, portrait see further below

 Emanuel Lasker Gesellschaft, Berlin, portrait see below

 (Initiator und Seele des Schachmuseums ist Konrad Reiß)